wiertz/tscribe/README.md

 ## Description
 _t.scribe_ is a simple web application that facilitates the transcription of audio-recorded interviews.
 It can be used via https://human.geographie.uni-freiburg.de/tscribe/, hosted on any other web server or downloaded for offline use.
 Current features include:
-* Compatibility with foot switches for audio playback control
+* Compatibility with many foot switches (some switches do not send keyboard events, but require additional drivers.
+Those will not work with tscribe)
 * Adjust playback speed
 * Auto rewind on stop
 * Auto insert timestamp and interviewer/respondent names